onflow/FlowCreditMarket/FlowVaultsMilestones.md

 - 💛 We will manually increase the price of the yield token, and trigger the autobalancer.
 Yield tokens should be swapped into collateral tokens and deposited into the position.
 When we manually trigger a rebalance, the investment position should increase to reflect the extra collateral.

 ### User Operations
-- ✅ The user can delete the tide and get back their crypto.
+- ✅ The user can delete the yield vault and get back their crypto.
-- ❌ Wrap the Tide into a neat package inside the user's account.
+- ❌ Wrap the YieldVault into a neat package inside the user's account.

 ### Development & Testing
 - ✅ The tracer bullet can run on emulator or testnet, with a soft preference for emulator (to keep eyes off of our secret sauce until we're ready to announce).